aunefyren/wrapperr/README.md

 <br>

 ### Download and start
 There are multiple ways to install Wrapperr.
-The easiest is just to download the latest release from the [Release Page](https://github.com/aunefyren/wrapperr/releases) which matches your operating system, move all the content to a directory, and start the ```Wrapperr``` application located within the release.
+The easiest is just to download the latest release from the [Release Page](https://github.com/aunefyren/wrapperr/releases) which matches your operating system, move all the content to a directory, and start the ```wrapperr``` application located within the release.
 It should start right up, perhaps triggering some operating system or firewall warnings.

 <br>
 <br>